-There are different types of hormonal treatment that can be used to ease the symptoms of endometriosis.
+Different types of hormonal treatments can be used to address these symptoms of endometriosis.

-Nexplanon (etonogestrel) is an implant placed beneath the skin of the upper arm that releases small amounts of the hormone over time.
-The treatment has been shown to reduce pain due to endometriosis; although the mechanism is not well-understood, it is thought to suppress the growth of endometrial implants and reduce their size.
+For example, Nexplanon (etonogestrel) is an implant placed beneath the skin of the upper arm that releases small amounts of hormone over time.

 GnRH receptor antagonists

-A different kind of hormone treatment is gonadotropin-releasing hormone (GnRH) receptor antagonists.
+A different type of hormone treatment is gonadotropin-releasing hormone (GnRH) receptor antagonists.
 These medications act on a receptor in the pituitary gland, a region in the brain sometimes called the “master gland,” and prevent or reduce estrogen production.
-This reduces or suppresses the menstrual cycle and decreases the pain associated with endometriosis.
+This reduces or suppresses the menstrual cycle to lessen the pain associated with endometriosis.

 GnRH receptor agonists

-GnRH receptor agonists have, initially, the opposite effect to GnRH receptor antagonists.
+GnRH receptor agonists initially have the opposite effect to GnRH receptor antagonists.
 They are chemically similar to GnRH and bind to the GnRH receptor in the pituitary gland, activating it and stimulating the ovaries to produce estrogen.
-However, prolonged activation of the receptor causes it to become desensitized to GnRH.
+However, prolonged activation of this receptor causes it to become desensitized to GnRH.
 Between one and three weeks after beginning treatment, estrogen production stops.
 In essence, these treatments induce an artificial menopause.

-Aromatase inhibitors are a class of medications sometimes used in combination with hormonal birth control pills or GnRH receptor agonists to reduce pain associated with endometriosis.
-Aromatase is a key enzyme that converts androgens into estrogen.
-By suppressing this enzyme, aromatase inhibitors can reduce the amount of estrogen being produced.
-Aromatase inhibitors used for endometriosis include Femara (letrozole) and Arimidex (anastrozole).
+Aromatase inhibitors are a class of medications sometimes used in combination with hormonal birth control pills or GnRH receptor agonists to ease pain linked to endometriosis.

-Calcium, vitamin D, and a bisphosphonate, a medication that protects the bones against osteoporosis should also be taken with aromatase inhibitors to reduce bone loss and lessen the risk of fractures.
+Calcium, vitamin D, and a bisphosphonate, a medication that protects the bones against osteoporosis, should also be taken with aromatase inhibitors to reduce bone loss and lessen the risk of fractures.